What Is The Senior Citizen Age?

 The answer to what is the senior age can vary since there’s no universally accepted age at which an individual is considered a senior citizen.
 In other words, there’s no specifically defined age when an American citizen is considered a senior citizen.

 So what is the senior citizen age?
-An elderly person age 65 years or older is considered to be a senior citizen.
+A person age 65 years or older is considered to be a senior citizen.
 This is because senior citizenship is closely associated with retirement and this is when most people retire.

 So if you’ve been wondering about the senior citizen age, you’ve come to the right place.
 Let’s examine a few concepts revolving around senior citizenship.